What are mortgage points?

 How to choose the right home loan for you

-Banks and other lenders offer conventional mortgage loans, which are not backed by the government.
-Conventional mortgage loans are classified as either conforming or nonconforming, depending on whether they conform to federal mortgage loan limits and terms set by the Federal Housing Finance Agency (FHFA) and Fannie Mae and Freddie Mac, government-sponsored enterprises that guarantee most mortgages in the U.S.
+Banks and other lenders offer conventional mortgage loans, which aren’t backed by the government.
+They’re classified as either conforming or nonconforming, depending on whether they conform to federal mortgage loan limits and terms set by the Federal Housing Finance Agency (FHFA), which oversees Fannie Mae and Freddie Mac.

 Nonconforming loans generally require larger down payments and come with higher mortgage interest rates than conforming loans.
 However, you can borrow a larger amount than with a conforming loan.